swimlane/DocSPA/src/docs/modules/README.md

 </pre>
 ```

-i> The components available within a runtime element are controlled by the `RuntimeContentModule` `import` array.
+i> The angular components available within a runtime custom element are controlled by the `RuntimeContentModule.forRoot({ import: [...]})` `import` array.
 These modules must also be added to your root app module.

-### `EmbedStackblitzModule`
+## EmbedStackblitzModule

-This module allows embedding stackblitz in markdown.
-The `embed-stackblitz` custom component may be used to embed StackBlitz projects within documentation.
-The `embed-stackblitz` custom component accepts a [StackBlitz project payload](https://stackblitz.com/docs#project-payload) as the `project` input.
+This module allows embedding StackBlitz projects within markdown using a `embed-stackblitz` custom element.

 ```js { mark="3,15" }
 import { BrowserModule } from '@angular/platform-browser';